emmercm/www/src/blog/patterns-for-structuring-a-unit-test.md

 Known as the "four-phase test", _setup-exercise-verify-teardown_ is nearly the same as _arrange-act-assert_ other than it explicitly calls out a "teardown" phase to reset the [system-under-test](https://en.wikipedia.org/wiki/System_under_test) to its pre-setup state.

 If we try our best to create a [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) where we have noticeably more unit tests than integration tests, or if we apply the principles of [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) and use test doubles for our repositories, then the "teardown" step shouldn't be needed in most cases.

+## Summary

+Overall, the goal of these patterns is to help you write more readable and maintainable tests, one of the most important goals with software engineering.
+Each pattern was established at a different time and came from a different school of thought, but all have the same objectives.